 As shown, the number of homes sold over the time period has fluctuated and peaked in 2021 and 2022 following the flooding that caused significant disruption in the market.
-Since 2022, total sales have continued to decrease more in line with 2019 totals.
+Since 2022, total sales have continued to decrease more in line with 2019-2020 totals.

-Median sale price increased significantly from \$90,000 in 2019 to \$150,000 in 2022.
-The average sale price also increased from \$101,704 to \$177,406 between 2019 and 2022.
-The current average listing price is well above these sales prices though at \$217,860.
+Median sale price increased significantly from \$75,100 in 2019 to \$138,000 year-to-date.
+The average sale price also increased from \$93,034 to \$163,578.
+The current average listing price is \$200,951.
 The increase in price is likely highly attributable to lower interest rates during the pandemic and the surge in demand from homeowners who lost their residence in the 2021 and 2022 flooding.
-The for-sale market has slowed from these historic highs, but is still considered active despite higher interest rates.
+The for-sale market has slowed from these historic highs, but is still considered good despite higher interest rates.
 It was also noted by market participants, that due to increases in home prices following demand and a lack of supply following the 2021 and 2022 flooding, many local banks are being more restrictive on new loans, as concerns weigh that a pricing bubble could have formed.
 It is assumed this will improve with the proposed new supply of homes should the subject development move forward.